 Art.
-27 - Content
+24 - Content

-- a.
-Each team's Hearing pleadings must demonstrate an outstanding knowledge of the ICC Rules of Procedure and Evidence and the applicable international criminal law principles. - b.
-The Hearings will have a maximum length of three (3) hours per session (including break) and shall reflect familiarity with ICC proceedings.
+a.
+Each team's Hearing pleadings must demonstrate an outstanding knowledge of the ICC Rules of Procedure and Evidence and the applicable international criminal law principles.

 Art.
-28 - Appearance
+25 - Appearance

 - a.
 Each team scheduled to appear has a maximum of fifteen (15) minutes to appear before the bench from the start of the scheduled time. - b.
 The Competition will proceed on an ex parte basis at the expiration of the fifteen (15) minutes.